 Setup and Use hydroMazing

-- Raspberry Pi Web Services Module ( with nRF24L01 ).
+- Web Services Module ( Raspberry Pi ).

 - Optional The Advanced Controller ( Arduino Nano can connect directly via a transistor, MOSFET, or relay.
 Supports additional sensors: E.C., pH, Light Intensity, more floats and flow-rate sensors.

 - Optional Zone/Node Controller(s) ( Arduino Pro-Mini with nRF24L01 connects directly via a transistor, MOSFET, or relay.
 These units are solar-powered with a battery backup.
 Also, supports additional soil-moisture sensors.